symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``integer`` **default**: ``1``

 This defines the probability that the garbage collector (GC) process is started on every session initialization.
-The probability is calculated by using ``gc_probability`` / ``gc_divisor``, e.g. 1/100 means there is a 1% chance that the GC process start on each request.
+The probability is calculated by using ``gc_probability`` / ``gc_divisor``, e.g. 1/100 means there is a 1% chance that the GC process will start on each request.

 gc_divisor
 ..........